BobJohn-1148/Web-Page/README.md

 *If you want to copy code, use a GPL license and give credit to me.*

-If you would like to follow my socials, you can add me on  [LinkedIn](https://www.linkedin.com/in/jack-urbanczyk-07924b249/)
+If you would like to follow my socials, you can add me on  [LinkedIn](https://www.linkedin.com/in/jack-urbanczyk-07924b249/) or follow my GitHub